-Logos, slogans or tag-lines, and promotional materials need to be tailored.
+Logos, slogans or tag-lines, and promotional materials need to be tailored to best reflect the message of the content as well as the target market.
 Often, a slogan that works well in one culture translates into something with a completely different meaning, and one that is not intended.

-For life sciences, this presents some unique challenges.
-Health and personal care products often take different approaches than other industries.
-Given the personal nature in itself, the attitudes cross-culturally can be vastly different.
-What may convey a message of excitement with one audience, may be embarrassing for another.
+For life sciences, this presents some unique challenges, as health and personal care products often take different approaches than other industries.
+Attitudes towards health, given the personal nature of the subject matter, can vary drastically and can cause potentially disastrous results.
+What may convey a message of excitement with one audience, may be embarrassing, or even offensive, for another.

 Mistaken Messaging Blunders

-There are a lot examples to see just how integral tailoring to the message to the client can be.
-Take a look at some of these from A Short Course in International Marketing Blunders by Michael White:
+There are a lot of examples to see just how integral tailoring to the message to the client can be.
+Take a look at a couple of these from A Short Course in International Marketing Blunders by Michael White:

 What You Need to Consider During Transcreation

 During the transcreation process, it is important to perform a cultural assessment.
-Looking at past marketing experiences and cultural preferences in the target market enables you to understand how to convey your brands message.
+Looking at past marketing experiences and cultural preferences in the target market enables understanding of how to convey brand messages to the appropriate audience successfully.

-When working with a language service provider (LSP), it is essential to have in-country subject matter experts.
-They have the extensive knowledge of the market that is being served.
-Beyond translations, they should have specific expertise in copywriting, marketing, design, and branding.
+A significant advantage when working with a language service provider (LSP) during the cultural assessment process is the resource of in-country subject matter experts.
+In-country subject matter experts have extensive knowledge and understanding of the target market, with specific expertise beyond translation in copywriting, marketing, design, and branding.